LePenner/ConUtils/STYLEGUIDE.md

 ## General

-Follow PEP8 standards on a basic level, pythonic code is encuraged - use a tool, like autopep8.
+Follow PEP8 standards on a basic level, pythonic code is encuraged - use a tool like autopep8.
 Strict type checking is enforced, exceptions are evaluated on a per case basis.